-Wilcox also said that any thinking 'conservative Christian' or 'white male' activist would realize that the flyer would create a negative response and would be entirely counterproductive.
+Wilcox also said that any thinking 'conservative Christian' or 'white male' activist would realize that the flier would create a negative response and would be entirely counter-productive.

 'Ask yourself who actually benefitted from this incident?
-It certainly wasn't any 'conservative Christians' or 'white males.' who wound up being portrayed as Nazi sympathizers and racists.'"
+It certainly wasn't any 'conservative Christians' or 'white males,' who wound up being portrayed as Nazi sympathizers and racists.'"8